 A tiny oil-rich nation on the island of Borneo, Brunei is perhaps most renowned for its ruling Sultan, who, before Bill Gates sprouted onto the scene and the Internet exploded, was once the wealthiest person in the world.
 What it is not famous for is tourism.
 As inaccessible as it is alcohol-dry, not too many travellers go out of their way to visit.
 There’s plenty there to see and do for people who make the journey, however – check out this article on things to do in Brunei for some ideas.

 Our decision to travel to Brunei was rather a spontaneous one.
 We weren’t planning to visit Borneo at all, but when we decided to shoehorn the Philippines into our plans, we found that the cheapest way to get there was via Kota Kinabalu (KK) as it was the easiest and cheapest diversion from our route.
 We booked the flights before the prices had a chance to rise (book now, fix it later is fast becoming our travel motto).

 This gave us a five-day layover in KK, a place we had heard very little about, other than that the Borneo jungle wasn’t too far away.
 I looked at the map to find out more.
 Tracing my finger to the left, I came to a border… “Lisa,” I said, “shall we go to Brunei?”

 The combination of intrigue and the sudden opportunity to bag another country was overwhelming.
-We booked two nights in Banana Homestay & Hostel, which we since discovered has closed down.
+We booked two nights in a place called Banana Homestay & Hostel, which we since discovered has closed down.
 It was actually more like a small hotel rather than a hostel, and was the only place we could find in Brunei’s capital, Bandar Seri Begawan, remotely compatible with our budget (it was a few kilometres from the city centre, but book now, fix it later).